What is Workplace Retaliation?

 It is the employee’s burden of proof to demonstrate that retaliation has occurred.
-As a result, documenting ongoing retaliation and filing detailed written complaints to human resources is often key to a successful retaliation case.
-Positive performance evaluations, emails, messages, and accolades received during the course of your employment can help to show the change in your employer’s behavior that occurred after you reported their unlawful behavior.
+As a result, documenting ongoing retaliation and filing detailed written complaints to human resources is often the key to a successful retaliation case.
+Positive performance evaluations, emails, messages, and accolades received during the course of your employment can help to show the change in your employer’s behavior, which only occurred after you reported unlawful behavior.
 The more documentation you can provide, the better your chances are for a successful outcome.

 As with many legal cases, timing is everything.
 In retaliation cases, both New Jersey and federal law require an analysis of the “temporal proximity” between the “protective activity,” such as an internal complaint of discrimination, and the retaliation employment action, such as termination.
 For example, if you were terminated or demoted shortly after you reported some type of discriminatory action, or if you received a poor performance evaluation upon returning from a medical leave, the timing of the retaliation would support your claim.

 Common activities that may incite workplace retaliation include:

 - Refusing to commit illegal acts despite your employer’s direction or request to do so

 - Requesting a leave of absence under the Family and Medical Leave Act (FMLA)

 - Whistleblowing against your employer due to illegal or fraudulent practices

 - Complaining to your employer about workplace discrimination or harassment

 If due to one or more of these situations, you experienced undue consequences or noticed other signs of retaliation, you may have grounds for a legal retaliation claim.